-Bruno Freyssinet participated in the conference Towards an Intercultural Europe … organized by the Syndeac (National Union of Artistic and Cultural Enterprises) in collaboration with Relais Culture Europe.
+Bruno Freyssinet participated in the conference Towards an Intercultural Europe … organized by the Syndeac (National Union of Artistic and Cultural Enterprises) in collaboration with Relais Culture Europe in Paris (France).
 He presented Polart Circle and Transplanisphere’s cooperation projects and debated the new forms of European art projects.

 Towards an intercultural Europe …